L'Aurore (1909–1941): History

 L'Aurore was published first in Istanbul as a newspaper and then, in Cairo as a weekly magazine.
 All issues of the publication were archived by the National Library of Israel.

-Istanbul (1909–1919)
+Istanbul (1909–1923)

 L'Aurore was established by Lucien Sciuto as a newspaper in Istanbul in 1909 following the Young Turk Revolution.
 He was a Jewish and Zionist activist from Thessaloniki.
 The paper was edited by Lucien Sciuto and was one of two leading Zionist publications in Istanbul.
 The other one was Le Jeune Turc which was also published in French.
 However, the circulation of Le Jeune Turc was much higher than that of L'Aurore, 15,000 copies and 1,500 copies, respectively.

 L'Aurore ceased publication in 1919 when Sciuto left Istanbul for Palestine.
 The reason for the closure of the paper and Sciuto's leaving Istanbul was his disputes with the leaders of the local Jewish community.
+In 1921 the license of L'Aurore was bought by the British authorities and was managed by a retired British Army captain.
+It was renamed as Turquie Nouvelle in November 1922 and existed until the end of the occupation of Istanbul in 1923.